dotnwat/beals-conjecture/README.md

 # Distributed search for a counterexample to Beal's Conjecture!

-Beal's Conjecture is a math thing.
-It says that if `a^x + b^y = c^z`, where a, b, c, x, y, and z are positive integers and x, y and z are all greater than 2, then a, b, and c must have a common prime factor.
+Beal's Conjecture says that if `a^x + b^y = c^z`, where a, b, c, x, y, and z are positive integers and x, y and z are all greater than 2, then a, b, and c must have a common prime factor.

 There is a monetary prize offered by Andrew Beal for a proof or counterexample to the conjecture.
 More information about the prize can be found here http://www.ams.org/profession/prizes-awards/ams-supported/beal-prize.
-This project aims to expand the covered search space over previous efforts by using a distributed search strategy.
+This project aims to expand the size of the counterexample search space covered compared to previous efforts by using a distributed search strategy.

 #### Previous Efforts